uptrace/bun/example/opentelemetry/README.md

 # Example for Bun's OpenTelemetry instrumentation

 This example demonstrates how to monitor Bun SQL client using OpenTelemetry and [Uptrace](https://github.com/uptrace/uptrace).
-It requires Docker to start PostgreSQL and Uptrace.
+It requires Docker to start PostgreSQL, ClickHouse, and Uptrace.

 See
 [SQL performance and errors monitoring](https://bun.uptrace.dev/guide/performance-monitoring.html)